masogit/amb-doc/docs/start/configuration.md

 # AM Browser configuration

-After you install AM Browser service and REST service (optional), you need to configure the am-browser-config.properties file (copied from am-browser-config.properties.default).
+After you install AM Browser service and AM REST service, you need to use your own certificate files to overwrite the following certificate files in the ./ssh folder.

-### AM Browser Service

-- Both HTTP and HTTPS are supported.
-For secuirty considerations, we recommend that you disable HTTP.
-- Overwrite orginazition certificate files in the ./ssh folder.

-### AM REST Service

-Specify the AM REST Server and port in the properties file as shown below.
+- server-cert.pem
+- server-csr.pem
+- server-key.pem

+Then, configure the following sections of the am-browser-config.properties file.

+### The [rest] section

+The [rest] section contains the settings of the AM REST service for AM Browser, it should resemble the following.

 ```
 [rest]